Nicole Kidman: Biographical and independent films (2010–2016)

 In 2012, Kidman starred alongside Clive Owen in the HBO film Hemingway & Gellhorn, which depicted the relationship between journalist couple Ernest Hemingway and Martha Gellhorn.
-For her performance as Gellhorn, she received her first Primetime Emmy Award nomination for Outstanding Lead Actress in a Miniseries or Movie.
+For her performance as Gellhorn, she received her first Primetime Emmy Award nomination.
 That same year, she portrayed death row groupie Charlotte Bless in Lee Daniels' adaptation of the Pete Dexter novel, The Paperboy (2012).
-The film competed at the 2012 Cannes Film Festival and Kidman's performance garnered her nominations for the Screen Actors Guild Award and the Saturn Award for Best Supporting Actress, in addition to her second Golden Globe Award nomination for Best Supporting Actress, her tenth nomination overall.
+The film competed at the 2012 Cannes Film Festival and Kidman's performance garnered herScreen Actors Guild Award and Saturn Award nominations, in addition to her tenth-overall Golden Globe nomination.
 Also in 2012, her audiobook recording of Virginia Woolf's To the Lighthouse was released through Audible.
-The following year she starred as an unstable mother in Park Chan-wook's Stoker, which was released to positive reception and a Saturn Award nomination for Best Supporting Actress.
+The following year she starred as an unstable mother in Park Chan-wook's Stoker, which was released to positive reception and a Saturn Award nomination.
 In April 2013, she was selected as a member of the main competition jury at the 2013 Cannes Film Festival.

 In 2014, Kidman starred as the titular character in the biographical film Grace of Monaco, which chronicles the 1962 crisis in which Charles de Gaulle blockaded the tiny principality, angered by Monaco's status as a tax haven for wealthy French subjects and Kelly's contemplative Hollywood return to star in Alfred Hitchcock's Marnie.
 Opening out of competition at the 2014 Cannes Film Festival, the film received largely negative reviews.
 She also starred in two films with Colin Firth that year, the first being the British-Australian historical drama The Railway Man, in which she played an officer's wife.
 Katherine Monk of the Montreal Gazette said of Kidman's performance, "It's a truly masterful piece of acting that transcends Teplitzky's store-bought framing, but it's Kidman who delivers the biggest surprise: For the first time since her eyebrows turned into solid marble arches, the Australian Oscar winner is truly terrific".
 Her second film with Firth was the British thriller film Before I Go to Sleep, portraying a car crash survivor with brain damage.
 Also in 2014, she appeared in the live-action animated comedy film Paddington as the film's main antagonist.